Rangers vs. Angels Player Props Betting Odds

 - Mike Trout has 62 hits with 11 doubles, 14 home runs, 34 walks and 37 RBI.
 He's also stolen one base.

-- Trout brings a two-game streak with at least one hit into this contest.
+- Trout has picked up a hit in two straight games.
 In his last five games he is hitting .118 with five walks and two RBI.

 Trout Recent Games